rifsxd/kittyfetch/README.md

 ```

 # Usage
 Run `kittyfetch`!
-For some verbose about version/verbose info of Kittyfetch -h flag can be used.
+For some version/verbose info of Kittyfetch use -v flag.

 # License
 Kittyfetch is licensed under the MIT license.